 Sometimes I come across photographs that link the generations together.
 Here are some of them.

-This first one is your great, great, grandmother, Edith O’Neil with her father, Timothy O’Neil who was your great, great, great, grandfather.
+This first one is your great, great, grandmother, Cathleen O’Neil with her father, Timothy O’Neil who was your great, great, great, grandfather.
 It was taken in 1924 on the family farm that was just outside Halcolmbe, a small town just outside Fielding in the North Island of New Zealand.

 This is one of you and your dad taken in the park in 2015.
 I’m not certain that I can see any family resemblances yet.